 Information on this page has been provided by the Environment Agency and was correct at the time of upload.
 The Flood Hub is not responsible for any information held on this page.
-For any enquiries, see the Contact section of the page.

 The village of Low Crosby is situated on the right bank of the River Eden approximately 5km north-east of Carlisle in Cumbria.
 The village is subject to fluvial flood risk from the River Eden which results in the flood water flowing up Willow Beck– a small tributary watercourse to the River Eden which flows through the undefended western part of the village.
 The village is also subject to flood risk from surface water and artificial drainage systems, with the latter source being heavily influenced by the River Eden flow conditions.
 The main pre-existing forms of defence for Low Crosby, and the surrounding area, are demonstrated on figure 1 below.